+std::size_t length() const;

+private:

+char pText;

-class CTextBlock { public: . . . std::size_t length() const; private: char pText; // last calculate std::size_t textLength; bool lengthIsValid; // whether length };
+std::size_t textLength; // last calculated length of textblock

+bool lengthIsValid; // whether length is currently valid

+};

-std::size_t CTextBlock::length() const
+std::size_t CTextBlock::length () const

-'''
+{

 if (!lengthIsValid) {

-textLength = std::strlen(pText); // error! can't {
+textLength = std::strlen(pTe ext); // error! can't assign to textLength

-lengthIsValid = true; // and lengthIsV{
+lengthIsValid = true; // and lengthIsValid in a const

-}

-// member function
+} // member function

 return textLength;

-}

-'''

-This implementation of length is certainly not bitwise const both textLength and lengthIsValid may be modified yet it seems as though it should be valid for const CTextBlock objects.
+This implementation of length is certainly not bitwise const - both textLength and lengthIsValid may be modified - yet it seems as though it should be valid for const CTextBlock objects.
 Compilers disagree.
 They insist on bitwise constness.
 What to do?